 an emergent strategy

+Our summer programs leads to art therapy workshops at the Guilmette middle school in the fall.
+Then in 2015, we’re invited to become an enrichment partner with Lawrence Public Schools.
 Eventually we give up our studio at Broadway St. and find ourselves running expressive arts programming for Lawrence youth out of the trunks of our cars etc until we land at our next studio at Island St.